fbpx

 WHO WE ARE

-The Amplify Project is led by Patricia Cumper and Pauline Walker.
-We’re both writers and we share a fascination with the people, the process, and the art and craft of writing so we’ve invited Black writers for the stage, page and screen to tell us about themselves, their work, what inspires them and why they write.
+Patricia Cumper and Pauline Walker are the founders of The Amplify Project.
+They are both writers and share a fascination with the people, the process, and the art and craft of writing.
+They invite Black writers for the stage, page and screen to tell them about themselves, their work, what inspires them and why they write.

 If you like what you hear, please spread the word and recommend The Amplify Project podcast to your friends and colleagues.
 All the episodes can be found on your favourite podcast platforms; listen, like, comment and subscribe.